 During anesthesia, our patient’s vital signs are monitored closely by a veterinary nurse.
 Your pet’s heart rate, respiratory rate, capillary refill time, blood pressure, EKG, and temperature are charted and recorded every five minutes.
 A change in blood pressure is an early indication of a likely problem.
 Monitoring our patient’s vital signs so closely during anesthesia allows early intervention on our part and prevents anesthetic risks to your pet.

 Spaying refers to the surgical procedure performed on female dogs and cats to render them infertile.
 There are many benefits to spaying your female companion.
 First, you will contribute to the prevention of the dog and cat overpopulation.
-Second, spaying will eliminate the sometimes ‘messy’ heat cycles that attract male dogs to your house from miles away.
+Second, spaying will eliminate the sometimes ‘messy’ heat cycles that attract male dogs or cats to your house from miles away.
 Third, you will help prevent diseases in your pet such as pyometra (infection in the uterus) and mammary cancer.
 Spaying involves surgical removal of both ovaries and the uterus.
-It can be performed under a number of anesthetics and monitoring devices.
+It can be performed under a number of anesthetics and monitoring procedures.
 If you are shopping around for a competitive price on this procedure, be sure to question the type of anesthetic used and the monitoring equipment and procedures followed.
-We use several monitoring devices during your pet’s anesthetic.
-A veterinary technician continually assesses your pet’s vital signs during the procedure.
-Although the risk of an anesthetic death in a normal healthy pet is very rare, our monitoring devices and procedures allow us to respond to an anesthetic emergency faster.
-Faster responses can save lives.

 Neutering refers to the surgical procedure performed on male dogs and cats to render them infertile.
 There are many benefits to neutering your male companion.
 First, you will contribute to the prevention of the dog and cat overpopulation.
 Second, neutering will eliminate undesirable and at times, embarrassing behavior in your male companion.
 Third, you will help prevent diseases in your pet such as prostate disease and testicular cancer.
 Neutering involves surgical removal of both testicles.
-It can be performed under a number of anesthetics and monitoring devices.
+It can be performed under a number of different anesthetics and monitoring procedures.
 If you are shopping around for a competitive price on this procedure, be sure to question the type of anesthetic used and the monitoring equipment and procedures followed.
-We use several monitoring devices during your pet’s anesthetic.
-A veterinary technician continually assesses your pet’s vital signs during the procedure.
-Although the risk of an anesthetic death in a normal healthy pet is very rare, our monitoring devices and procedures allow us to respond to an anesthetic emergency faster.
-Faster responses can save lives.

 Soft Tissue Surgery

 Many breeds of dogs are susceptible to ear infections.
-Surgical treatment on ears improves air flow into the ear canal and can reduce the occurrence of ear infections.
+Surgical treatment on ears improves airflow into the ear canal and can reduce the occurrence of ear infections.
 Tearing in your pet’s eyes can mean an infection is present or it may be a sign the cornea (outer layer of the eye itself) has been damaged.
 A damaged cornea may require soft tissue surgery to allow the cornea to heal faster with less scarring.
 Less scarring will improve the ability of your pet to see.
 In some animals, the cornea (outer layer of the eye) may be damaged by the eyelid hairs surrounding the eye.
 Surgical intervention involving the eyelid improves the comfort in these animals.
 It also reduces the chances of corneal scarring and enhances the animal’s vision in the long term.
+We would refer your pet to a specialty doctor for these types of procedures that require additional specialist services.

 A cast can be applied to the leg to treat certain fractures; however, many fractures will require surgical intervention.

-The method of repair will depend on the location and type of fracture present.
-We hope you do not have to use our orthopedic services for this purpose.
-In the unfortunate event that you do, you can be assured that we are able to proceed with a treatment that will enhance your pet’s healing time and reduce the long term potential problems associated with a fracture or other orthopedic surgery.
+In the unfortunate event that your pet requires orthopedic surgery, you do, you can be assured that we are able to proceed with a treatment that will enhance your pet’s healing time and reduce the long term potential problems associated with a fracture or other orthopedic surgery.